Saturday, August 30, 2025

 I have no solid answer to propose.
 But I know it's time to ask the question.
 How do we build community, how do we connect with each other, how do we preserve and foster queer men's culture, how do we sustain the memory of our past struggles and victories, apart from online access?
 If we were to lose it, how do we imagine going on?

-Because going on we will, and must.
+Because go on we will, and must.

 The gay and lesbian movements didn't build themselves online.
 Amidst the Lavender Scare of the 1950's, the Mattachine Society met in small, independent local cells modelled on the organizational tactics of the Communist Party, of which founder Harry Hay had formerly been a member.
 Early lesbian 'zines were typed a few carbon copies at a time.
 Leaflets and phone trees spread word of gatherings and protests.
 Nobody at Stonewall was texting from a cell phone.